 As the world’s largest nonprofit funder of Alzheimer's research, the Alzheimer's Association is committed to accelerating the global effort to eliminate Alzheimer's.
 We have undertaken a multitude of diverse research initiatives working toward methods of treatment, prevention and, ultimately, a cure.
 Below are just a few of these initiatives.

 The Alzheimer's Association funds independent researchers worldwide through our International Research Grant Program.
 Currently, the Association is investing over $165 million in more than 450 projects in 25 countries.
-Since awarding our first grants in 1982, the Association has invested over $440 million in more than 2,900 scientific investigations, funding some of the most instrumental research in Alzheimer's science.
+Since awarding our first grants in 1982, the Association has invested over $455 million in nearly 3,000 scientific investigations, funding some of the most instrumental research in Alzheimer's science.

 We fund investigations across the spectrum of dementia science, including projects that advance our understanding of Alzheimer's disease, identify new treatment strategies, improve care and support for people with dementia and their families, and further our knowledge of brain health and disease prevention.
 Our funding is peer-reviewed by a vast international network of active scientists and carefully vetted by our Medical and Scientific Advisory Group, which includes leaders from the Alzheimer's and dementia research community with expertise ranging from bench research to clinical care to community health and support services.

 In aggressive pursuit of its vision of a world without Alzheimer‘s, the Alzheimer's Association made its largest-ever research investment in 2018, granting more than $30 million to 131 scientific investigations.
 Investments included awards to 112 projects funded through the International Research Grant Program, representing proposals ranked highest by a peer-reviewed process in a highly competitive field of 533 applications submitted from 1,160 letters of intent.